minorugh/upsftp/README.md

 ## Filelist

+UpSftp uploads only updated file, checking the time stamps in the filelist.

-- First, describe the sub dir and the file name under localrootdir in the filelist.
+- In the filelist, describe the filepath and filename under localrootdir.
 - When start UpSftp, the ones written in the filelist will be uploaded one by one.
-- When upload for the first time, the update time will be added to the filelist.
+- After uploading, the update time will be added to the filelist.
-- From the second time onward, only the updated files will be uploaded, and the others will be skipped.
+- Compare the time stamp in the filelist with the updatefile and upload only the new updatefile.

 ## Sort filelist